 Adjusting to life with oxygen therapy also means learning to adjust your nasal cannula correctly.
 However, learning how to put on a nasal cannula is relatively simple and will become second nature to you the more you practice it.
 Once you have learned how to adjust the fit of your oxygen nose piece and your tubing to create the proper nasal cannula placement for you, you can comfortably wear your nasal cannula at any time, day or night, to get your oxygen treatments when and where you need them.
 It may take a little getting used to as you learn how to make your nasal cannula more comfortable for you, but as you become accustomed to wearing it, you will learn what works best for you.
 And, because a nasal cannula allows you to receive your oxygen therapy even while you eat or speak, your oxygen therapy will be minimally intrusive.

-Learn more about the soft, comfortable nasal cannulas Inogen offers, and find out how the soft tubing on the oxygen nose piece can relieve the pressure and irritation you might experience with other kinds of cannulas.
-Contact us today to find out more about how we can deliver a 5-pack of nasal cannulas right to you so you can experience oxygen therapy with the most comfortable nasal cannulas, designed with patient comfort in mind.
+Learn more about nasal cannulas, and find out how the soft tubing on the oxygen nose piece can relieve the pressure and irritation you might experience with other kinds of cannulas.
+Contact us today to find out more about how you can experience oxygen therapy with the most comfortable nasal cannulas, designed with patient comfort in mind.

 “DermaSaver Oxygen Tube Covers.”
 Win Health Medical Ltd, Win Health Medical Ltd, Accessed 22 Nov.
 2020 www.win-health.com/dermasaver-oxygen-tube-covers.html.

 Dugdale, Jurdy.
 “How to Insert a Nasal Cannula.”
 WikiHow, WikiHow, 22 July 2020, www.wikihow.com/Insert-a-Nasal-Cannula.